-In virtual reality research field, the CAVE [Cruz-Neira92] is a widely used display system for user's immersion.
+In virtual reality research field, the CAVE [1] is a widely used display system for user's immersion.
 The projectors and the screens of the CAVE are used for users to feel high immersion.
 They surround users with artificial objects, avatars, background and etc. The CAVE can use a real images or image-based rendering objects to feel more realistic.
 A real image-based background can be used just as users see in real world and a panoramic image can be viewed like this because it can surround user in the 360° whole direction.

 If a panoramic image representation which surrounds users by the real images is applied to the CAVE, we can make more immersive environment.
-There are several researches about panoramic imaging like QuickTime VR [Chen95] and they are well surveyed in [Gledhill03].
+There are several researches about panoramic imaging like QuickTime VR [2] and they are well surveyed in [3].

 In this paper, we develop a panoramic image representation for the CAVE to increase user's immersion.
-First we shot background photos of real world using a panoramic tripod head, a digital camera and a tripod.
+First we shot background photos of real world using a panoramic tripod Yoshisuke Tateyama, Tetsuro Ogi Graduate School of System Design and Management Keio University Yokohama, Japan tateyama@sdm.keio.ac.jp, ogi@sdm.keio.ac.jp head, a digital camera and a tripod.
 Then we stitch them to produce a panoramic image for background.
 Finally we make a panoramic image representation for the CAVE using these images.
-Also we use SCTP [Stewart07] data transfer for reliable data connection in runtime.
+Also we use SCTP [4] data transfer for reliable data connection in runtime.